Razor Pages vs MVC – Which one is better for your project ?

 Page Routing

-But this is not the case in MVC.
+However, this is not the case in MVC.

 Advantages of using Razor Pages

-Razor pages contain code behind for individual pages.
+Razor pages contain code behind individual pages.

 It is too early to analyze Razor pages as they are new.
-Razor pages are more structured and easy to understand compare to MVC.
-Razor pages are similar to traditional ASPX pages as Razor pages contain code-behind files too.
-Razor pages have @page directive at the top of the page.
+Razor pages are more structured and easy to understand compared to MVC.
+These pages are similar to traditional ASPX pages as Razor pages contain code-behind files too.
+Razor pages have a @page

 There could be lots of debate for deciding which one is better.